Tremolo? Vibrato?

 Tremolo, vibrato, a.m. and f.m?
 Closely related actually, despite the former two being associated with pressure (sound) waves and the latter two with electro-magnetic (radio) waves.

-In a sound wave this is tremelo.
-In a radio wave it is amplitude modulation (a.m.)
+In a sound wave this is called tremolo.
+In a radio wave it is called amplitude modulation (a.m.)
 They're the same thing.

-In a sound wave this is vibrato.
-In a radio wave it is frequency modulation (f.m.)
+In a sound wave this is called vibrato.
+In a radio wave it is called frequency modulation (f.m.)
 They're the same thing.

-Many musicians are confused over temolo and vibrato.
+Many musicians are confused over tremolo and vibrato.
 It should come as no surprise, therefore, that the people who mess around with our dictionaries are too.

 Your dictionary isn't always right.
 While some countries fiercely defend their language against misuse and at least one even has a national institute to protect it, we don't, and our dictionary editors are quite happy to follow the illiterate herd and meekly modify meanings in accordance with the latest fads, fashions and grotesque linguistic abberations.